mcappola/NMEATools/README.md

 # NMEATools
-Functions for extracting data from NMEA formatted files in MATLAB.
+Functions for extracting data from NMEA formatted files in MATLAB and Julia.

 Notes:
 Assumes RVDAS format for timestamp.
-Functions have been tested on multiple UNOLS vessles.
+Functions have been tested on multiple UNOLS vessles, but timestamp formats can change from ship to ship.

 ___________________________________________________________________________________________________